jacksongoode/NIME-proceedings-analyzer/README.md

 Overall statistics and are included in the .txt files.
 Detailed statistic per year, paper, author, institution, country, continent, etc., are included in the .xlsx files.

+Figures related to page count are reported only for papers before 2021.
+Thereafter, with the new publication format (PupPub), paper length is measured only in terms of word count.

 In the .xlsx files, sheet names are limited to 31 characters and the following abbreviations are used:
 ```
 avg. = average
 num. = number
 cit. = citations
+pr. = per
 yr. = year
 norm. = normalized
 auth. = author